flowdev/present-decoupling/PITCHME.md

 - Information Hiding Principle
 - Tell, don´t ask!
 (High cohesion)
 - Dependency injection
 - SOLID principles!!!
-- Single Responsibility Principle: a class should have only a single responsibility (i.e. changes to only one part of the software's specification should be able to affect the specification of the class)
+- Single Responsibility Principle
-- Open Closed Principle: software entities … should be open for extension, but closed for modification
+- Open Closed Principle: software entities should be open for extension, but closed for modification
-- Liskov Substitution Principle: objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program
+- Liskov Substitution Principle
 - Interface Segregation Principle: many client-specific interfaces are better than one general-purpose interface
 - Dependency Inversion Principle: one should depend upon abstractions, not concretions